Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Results

 \subsection{Limitations}

-Upon testing the proposed equation, we observed that it exhibited suitable performance in the context of inpainting when the underlying image comprised straight lines, edges, and corners.
-However, for images that comprised numerous flow-like structures (for example fingerprint image), the performance was modest, and it is recommended to rely on the classical Cahn-Hilliard equation in such cases.
+Upon testing the Shock Filter CHE, we observed that it exhibited suitable performance in the context of inpainting when the underlying image comprised straight lines, edges, and corners.
+However, for images featuring numerous flow-like structures, such as fingerprint images, the performance was modest, and it is advisable to rely on the classical Cahn-Hilliard equation in such cases.
 We believe that this could be resolved by replacing the Laplacian as the edge classifier for a structure tensor as in the work of Weickert \cite{Weic03} to guarantee that this equation creates shocks orthogonal to the flow direction of the pattern.
 It is noteworthy that the selection of appropriate parameters poses a significant challenge for all PDE models, and this issue is equally relevant for this model, especially in the context of nonstandard images and large domains.
 For example, in Figure \ref{fig5} one can notice that a small change in the $\eps$ in the last experiment resulted in the incomplete inpainting of the unknown region.
 We have also observed that the CHE required fewer iterations to produce the inpainted images compared to the proposed method.
 For instance, Figure \ref{2b} was obtained after 8000 iterations of the two-step process, whereas Figure \ref{2c} was obtained after 30000 iterations.
 Overall, these findings suggest that the proposed equation is a viable alternative to the CHE for image inpainting, as it produces images with fewer diffusive effects, albeit requiring more iterations than the CHE.
 In short, these results highlight the trade-off between computational efficiency and the quality of the reconstructed images when selecting an appropriate nonlinear classifier $H$.